 What is the surface area of a cube that has a volume of 125?

-Give it a try using the formulas above, then check your work!
+Try it using the formulas above, then check your work.

 Surface area =

-A rectangular solid has six rectangular sides.
-They come in matching pairs:
+A rectangular solid has six rectangular faces, in three matching pairs:

-Adding these all up, the total surface area is .
-The order of the variables doesn’t matter as long as we’re adding up all the sides.
+Adding these areas gives the total surface area: .
+The order of the terms doesn’t matter, as long as you include all three pairs.

 What is the surface area of a rectangular solid that has a length of 10, a width of 12, and a volume of 720?